BUIDLHub/eth-sync/README.md

 ## Snapshots
 Snapshots are a common middleware technique that builds up a running window of cached information in order to speed up initialization.
 Once the app is bootstrapped with a historical snapshot, the most recent data is retrieved with a much smaller query.

 <b><em>eth-sync</em></b> will accept a Snapshot provider that has a "getLatest" asynchronous function to retrieve a snapshot of transaction data appropriate for the app.
-The format of the returned snapshot must be a newline-delimited file where each line contains a JSON object representing a transaction.
+The function should return a stream that can be consumed using an "on('data')" callback.
+The stream should be GZipped and contain newline-delimited data where each line contains a JSON object representing a transaction.
 The format of the transaction should be similar to what eth-sync provides, which is as follows:

 <pre>
 {